 There is a $1.25 per quarter ($5 annual) Paper Delivery Fee that can be waived by switching to electronic delivery of both Account Statements and Transaction & Profile Confirmations.
 Log in to update your delivery preferences.

 There is also a $5 fee per paper check for delivery of funds by paper check.
 Establish an electronic bank transfer (ACH) to avoid Paper Check Fees.
-Log in to enter banking information.
+Log in to your online saver account to enter banking information.

-These fees cover all administrative costs associated with the program, such as the cost of maintaining your account; oversight of the program’s investments; providing customer service; keeping records; online and phone services; and the operating expenses of the underlying investment funds in which the investment options are invested.
+These fees cover all administrative costs associated with the program, such as the cost of maintaining your account; oversight of the program’s investments; providing customer service; keeping records; online and phone services; and the operating expenses of the underlying investment funds in which the participant is invested.

-No. There are no employer fees, and employers are not required to contribute to the program.
+No. The program does not charge any fees to employers, and employers are not allowed to contribute to the program.

 Security